 Rib fractures are most commonly caused by blunt injuries to the chest caused by a car accident, fall or assault.
 Penetrating injuries such as gunshot wounds are a less frequent cause.
 When severe, rib fractures can lead to flail chest (open chest wound) and cause breathing issues, pulmonary contusion, bleeding and pneumothorax.
 When untreated, rib fractures will lead to serious short-term consequences such as severe pain when breathing, pneumonia and, rarely, death.
 Long-term consequences include chest wall deformity, chronic pain and decreased lung function.

-When you become a patient of The Lung Center you will meet with many members of the team who specialize in rib fractures and stabilization.
-Careful monitoring and the collaboration of thoracic surgeons, pulmonologists and cardiovascular medicine physicians is important to the successful outcome for patients with rib fractures.
+When you become a patient of The Lung Center, you will meet many members of the team who specialize in pneumothorax.
+You will receive a thorough diagnostic evaluation and careful monitoring.

-Patients with rib fractures benefit from the wide range of specialists at The Lung Center, including pulmonologists, thoracic surgeons, cardiovascular medicine physicians and thoracic imaging experts.
-This collaboration ensures comprehensive and effective evaluation, treatment and pain management.
-If your care team discovers an underlying illness or concern, you will be referred to an appropriate BWH physician for an expert evaluation.
+Pneumothorax patients benefit from the wide range of specialists at the Lung Center, including pulmonologists, thoracic surgeons, cardiovascular medicine physicians and thoracic imaging experts.
+This multidisciplinary collaboration ensures comprehensive evaluation and treatment.
+If your medical team discovers an underlying illness or concern, you will be referred to a BWH physician for an expert evaluation.

 For over a century, a leader in patient care, medical education and research, with expertise in virtually every specialty of medicine and surgery.